Our girls study and perform all the right notes.

 First grade students receive recorder instruction as a performance-oriented introduction to instrumental music.
 In third and fourth grade, students may participate in violin or cello classes.
 There are several performances each year that feature the talents of our Lower School students.

 Choral music is a central focus of our Middle School curriculum, and is augmented with guitar and handbell instruction.
 Musical theory and styles are introduced and explored through listening, creating, research, singing and movement.
-Students also can join the chorus or instrumental ensembles.

 Our program offers courses in music theory and aural training, with opportunities for independent study in specialized areas including musical composition and sound recording.
 Students can participate in Instrumental Ensemble, chamber groups, chorus and our select a cappella group, The Bel Cantos.